Above/featured: From Philosophenweg: across the Neckar, over the Altstadt, and up to Königstuhl – 21 May 2016 (HL).

 25. Peterskirche & the UB

 I wait for the Wettervorhersage (weather forecast) to provide sage advice for the appearance of the sun.
-Adding knowledge of appropriate sun angle depending on the time of day and the season, I’ve got that itch for the slopes of the Heiligenberg for a nudge and look.
+Adding knowledge of appropriate sun angle depending on the time of day and the season, I’ve got that itch for the slopes of Michaelsberg and Heiligenberg for a nudge and look.
 Approaching from the west, the path on the slope is paved, if a little steep, going past the university institutes for (experimental) physics and theoretical physics.
 But the trail levels off, and up ahead there’s hint of a clearing beyond the trees.
 Over the last hump, the view and story unfold behind the leafy pages of the forest.
 This is the Philosophenweg: the Philosophers’ Walk where great thinkers arrived for fresh air, fresh views, and perhaps, fresh ways of thinking.
-Higher up the slope, the summit of Heiligenberg is home to the ruins of a monastery and an outdoor amphitheater with a very dark history.
+Higher up and over to the next bump, the summit of Heiligenberg is home to the ruins of a monastery and an outdoor amphitheater with a very dark history.

 With the clarity of memory fast receding into the haze, it’s difficult to know or remember which street I walked most to traverse the Altstadt: Hauptstrasse or Plöck.
 It’s probably a “draw” or “tie”.
 South from and running parallel to Hauptstrasse, Plöck is a narrow street; there are fewer pedestrians, far more bicycles, and it’s clear the street is populated by residents who want to avoid the mosh of visitors and shoppers on the Hauptstrasse.
 The west-east extent of Plöck begins behind the Kaufhof department store at Bismarckplatz and winds its way to Grabengasse with Peterskirche and the UB (Universitätsbibliothek) as “bookend”, and the Universitätsplatz just around the corner.
 Oh, I like the Zuckerladen candy store (Plöck 52), and I like the easy and comfortable dining environment at Essighaus (Plöck 97).